atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 ---------------------------------------------------------------------------------------------------------------------------
 Question 3 :Describe the overall process of how a basic Kalman Filter works.
 Where might a basic Kalman Filter be less than sufficient?
 How can you improve the basic algorithm to improve performance in such a situation?

+Answers :Kalman Filters, also known as linear quadratic estimation (LQE), is an algorithm that helps us to obtain more reliable estimates from sequence of observed measurements(sensor measurements).

+It can be used to track the position and velocity of a moving pedestrian over time and also measure the uncertainty associated with them.
+It is basically a two-step iterative process.
+Predict 🤔
+Update ✍️

+Actually, Kalman Gain is a parameter which decides how much weight should be given to predicted value and the measured value.
+It checks the uncertainty in both predicted value and measured value and then it decides whether our actual value is close to predicted value or measured value.
+K = Error In Prediction / (Error in Prediction + Error in Measurement) Error In Measurement is generally given by the sensor manufacturers.
+When we buy a new sensor, the manufacturer tells us the standard deviation of the measurement that we’ll get from the sensor.
+It means, let say the standard deviation is 3 and actual measurement is 150, then the sensor can give us the output ranges from 147–153.
+Error In Prediction is calculated mathematically.
+We initially start with a wrong belief(large error) and then reduces the error gradually(using Kalman Gain) after taking the first few measurements from the sensor.

+put the image here link<https://www.youtube.com/watch?v=Fuy73n6_bBc>

 Question 4 :How does an Extended Kalman Filter differ from a regular Kalman Filter?
 Provide an example of where an EKF would be necessary or an improvement, and detail why it would be needed in that situation.

 Question 5 :What is the difference between an Extended Kalman Filter and an Unscented Kalman Filter?
 In what situations would there be larger differences between the two approaches?